saurabhtiwari4376/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This is project Rock Paper Scissors Game is based on HTML, CSS, JavaScript .
+This is project Tic-Tac-Toe Game is based on HTML, CSS, JavaScript .